prototype99/chimos-install/README.md

 #notice
 ChimOS is currently only designed for uefi systems with a btrfs root and partition labels. feel free to request more unusual configurations obviously. some efforts have been made to add some flexibility via the var folder.
-It is recommended that you keep a backup OS.
+It is recommended that you keep a backup OS. some software will be badly installed during the installation process, if you can find some kind of binary that would be cool, i just copied files; it is symlinked so installation should replace the files easily
 #extra tools
 ##chroot.sh
 use this to restore the chroot. in other words, how you access the OS without booting into it.